- Specifications

 }

-- Contract exists: The modification must be assigned to a valid contract
+- Contract Exists: The change must be assigned to a valid contract

 // Retrieve contract